nithinbharat/Healthcare-chatbot-Using-machine-learning-/Provided Code/README.md

-# Healthcare chatbot Using machine learning and natural language prcessing
+# Healthcare chatbot Using machine learning and natural language processing

 Healthcare is very important to lead a good life.
 However, it is very difficult to obtain a consultation with a doctor for every health problem.
 The idea is to create a medical chatbot